layer6ai-labs/EGT/README.md

     ```

 ## EGT
-* For efficiency our model is written in Java.
+* For efficiency our model is implemented in Java.
 We have provided an executable jar that you can run.
 The executable takes kNN prebuild file as input, and outputs the final retrieval ranking in a similar format:
 ```
 <qid>,<id> <id> ... <id>
 <qid>,<id> <id> ... <id>